Sea otter: Evolution

 Following their divergence from their most common ancestor five million years ago, sea otters have developed traits dependent on polygenic selection, or the evolution of numerous traits to create hallmark features like thick and oily fur and large bones, compared to their freshwater sister species.
-Sea otters require these traits to survive the cold waters of the northern Pacific Ocean, in which they spend their entire lives despite occasionally coming out of the water as pups.
-Sea otters have the thickest fur of any animal – around 1,000,000 /in2 – as they do not have a blubber layer, while their oil glands help matt down their fur and keep it from holding air.
-In a study, southern and northern sea otter populations were compared against the African clawless otter, and it was determined that aquatic traits like loss of smell and hair thickness independently evolved, evidencing a complex genome of polygenic traits resulting in complex systems.
-This study was only able to take place after sequencing of sea otter nuclear genomes and through phylogeny to find a close ancestor with which to compare genomes.

-Previously, it was suspected that sea otters came from the same evolutionary branch as earless seals, such as harbor and monk seals.
 Sea otters have experienced numerous population bottlenecks throughout their history, with significant numbers being wiped out 9,000–10,000 generations ago and 300–700 generations ago, long before the fur trade.
 These previous genetic bottlenecks are responsible for already low genetic diversity amongst species members, making the secondary bottleneck caused by the fur trade more significant.
 These primary bottlenecks were most likely caused by disease, a common cause for genetic bottlenecks.
 Estimates place these bottlenecks at leaving around ten to forty animals for about eight to forty-four years.
 This led to genetic drift, as the populations of northern and southern sea otters were cut off from one another by thousands of miles, leading to significant genomic differences.
 However, the modern population bottleneck caused by the fur trade of the eighteenth and early twentieth centuries presents the most significant concern to scientists and conservationists attempting to recover population numbers and genetic diversity.
 Each bottleneck has lowered genomic diversity and thus increased the chance of deleterious genetic drift.